 The housing stock in Topeka is currently 66 percent single-family, 4 percent duplex, 7 percent fourplex, and 10 percent each for small and large multifamily, respectively.
-A target of 60 percent single-family, 7 percent each for duplex and fourplex, 14 percent for small multifamily, and 12 percent for large multifamily was established for the 20-year projection period.
-This would serve to shift the housing stock to include more missing middle.

-typologies, proving a wider range of housing types for the city.
-Single-family would remain an important housing type and is expected to be a desired housing product over the long term.
+A target of 60 percent single-family, 7 percent each for duplex and fourplex, 14 percent for small multifamily, and 12 percent for large multifamily was established for the 20-year projection.
+This would shift the housing stock to include more missing middle typologies, proving a wider range of housing types.
+Single-family would remain an important housing type.

-Understanding the projected shift in housing type over the next 20 years will allow the city to identify ideal sites, work with land and housing developers, review its zoning code, and assess its compressive plan to ensure that these types are adequately supported.
+Understanding the projected shift in housing type over the next 20 years will allow the city to identify ideal sites, work with land and housing developers, review its zoning code, and assess its comprehensive plan to ensure that these types are adequately supported.